 Tatiana Styliari, PhD

-Greek Women in Stem enables me to express my passion for technology and inspire other people to take risks and find what’s best suited to their needs
+Greek Women in Stem enables me to express my passion for technology and inspire others to take risks and find what’s best suited to their needs.

 Katerina Bobota, DDS